turingcompl33t/windows-internals/Processes/README.md

 - An argument on the stack, passed by creating thread
 - Context structure with machine register values (maintained by kernel)

+**Non-Standard Process Types**

+- Protected Processes: Introduced in Windows Vista to support Digital Rights Management (DRM).
+The distinguishing feature of a protected process is the fact that its entire address space is locked down from inspection by other processes, including those running under an administrator token.
+- UWP Processes: Introduced in Windows 8.
+The distinguishing feature of UWP processes is that they host the Windows Runtime (WinRT) and run with AppContainer application sandboxing.
+They are typically used to host Modern Windows Applications (Windows Store apps).
+- Protected Process Light (PPL): A generalization of protected processes.
+PPLs introduced the ability to configure each process with different levels of protection via signers and began allowing third party applications to run in the context of PPLs.
+- Minimal Processes: Available in Windows 10 1607.
+A minimal processes is essentially an empty virtual address space.
+- Pico Processes: Available in Windows 10 1607.
+A pico process is just a minimal process that has an associated pico provider (kernel driver) to handle its system calls.
+WSL 1 is implemented via pico processes and providers.

 ### Basic Process Management

+**Process States**

+It often makes more sense to talk about _thread states_ rather than _process states_ because a process is really just a management container for threads which actually execute.
+Nevertheless, Task Manager reports processes in one of three (3) states:

+- Running
+- Suspended
+- Not Responding

+The precise meaning of each of these states depends upon the particular process type in question.

 **Creating Processes**